Safe Model Predictive Diffusion with Shielding

 where $\vx_{t} \in \StateSpace \subset \Rn$ is the state at time step $t \in \Natural^{+}$, and $\vu_{t} \in \ControlSpace \subset \Rm$ is the control input at time step $t$, with $\ControlSpace$ being a set of admissible controls for System~\eqref{eq:dt_dynamics}.
 The function $f: \StateSpace \times \ControlSpace \to \StateSpace$ represents the dynamics.

-Given the initial condition $\vx_{0} = \vx_{\textup{init}}$, we aim to solve a general trajectory optimization problems using diffusion:
+Given the initial condition $\vx_{0} = \vx_{\textup{init}}$, we aim to solve a general trajectory optimization problem using diffusion:

 We denote $\tau_{\vx} \coloneqq [\vx_{1},\dots,\vx_{\horizon}]$ as the state trajectory and $\tau_{\vu} \coloneqq [\vu_{0},\dots,\vu_{\horizon-1}]$ as the control sequence.
 We use $Y \coloneqq \{\tau_{\vx}, \tau_{\vu} \}$ to denote all decision variables.
-The objective function $J$ in \eqref{eq:to_objective} is defined as $J(Y) = \terminalcost(\vx_{\horizon}) + \sum_{t=0}^{\horizon-1} \runningcost(\vx_{t}, \vu_{t})$, where $\runningcost: \StateSpace \times \ControlSpace \to \RealSpace $ and $\terminalcost: \StateSpace \to \RealSpace$ are the stage cost and the terminal cost. $g: \StateSpace \times \ControlSpace \to \RealSpace$ represents the inequality constraint.
+The objective function $J$ in \eqref{eq:to_objective} is defined as $J(Y) = \terminalcost(\vx_{\horizon}) + \sum_{t=0}^{\horizon-1} \runningcost(\vx_{t}, \vu_{t})$, where $\runningcost: \StateSpace \times \ControlSpace \to \RealSpace $ and $\terminalcost: \StateSpace \to \RealSpace$ are the stage cost and the terminal cost. $g: \StateSpace \to \RealSpace$ represents the inequality constraint.
 The parameter $\horizon$ represents the planning horizon.

 Classical approaches solve \eqref{eq:to} via nonlinear programming, but these methods often struggle with non-convex objectives and constraints, complex nonlinear dynamics, and high-dimensional state space~$\StateSpace$ and control space~$\ControlSpace$.
-Recently, an alternative paradigm has gained significant interests, which bypasses these difficulties by recasting trajectory optimization as a sampling problem and directly generating samples from the optimal trajectory distribution~\cite{janner_planning_2022, carvalho_motion_2023, pan_model-based_2024, lee_learning_2025}.
+Recently, an alternative paradigm that bypasses these difficulties has gained significant interest by recasting trajectory optimization as a sampling problem and directly generating samples from the optimal trajectory distribution~\cite{janner_planning_2022, carvalho_motion_2023, pan_model-based_2024, lee_learning_2025}.

 \textbf{Trajectory Optimization as Probabilistic Sampling:} We associate to \eqref{eq:to} a target distribution~$p_{0}$ on trajectories that factors into (i) optimality~\eqref{eq:to_objective}, (ii) dynamical feasibility~\eqref{eq:to_dt_dynamics}, and (iii) constraint satisfaction~\eqref{eq:to_inequality_constraint}: